 The portfolio management contract concerns the provision of portfolio management services by VAMSA on behalf of the client.
 By signing the contract, the client authorises VAMSA, in providing the service, to act also in the name and on behalf of the client.
-The service offered by VAMSA is characterised by the high level of customisation of the management.
-In the context of providing portfolio management services to professional clients, in fact, VAMSA directly agrees with the client the reference parameters against which the portfolio's performance will be compared, the types of financial instruments that may be included in the portfolio, the management objectives, the level of risk within which the manager may exercise discretion and any specific restrictions on such discretion.
+The service offered by VAMSA is characterised by the high level of customisation of the management service through the use of proprietary systems also for risk monitoring.
+In the context of providing portfolio management services to professional clients, in fact, VAMSA directly agrees/receives with/from the client the reference parameters against which the portfolio's performance will be compared, the types of financial instruments that may be included in the portfolio, the management objectives, the level of risk within which the manager may exercise discretion and any specific restrictions on such discretion.

-The agreement for the management of the institution's resources governs the professional management, without guarantees from VAMSA, by investing the institution's resources in financial instruments, in accordance with the guidelines laid down by the institution.
-In such cases, the institution shall grant VAMSA a management mandate, allocating to it the resources in financial instruments and liquidity held in special existing accounts with a custodian identified by the institution.
+In case of delegation to manage a product issued by the client, the agreement for the management of the institution's resources governs the professional management, without guarantees from VAMSA, by investing the institution's resources in financial instruments, in accordance with the guidelines laid down by the institution.
+In such cases, the institution shall grant VAMSA a management mandate, allocating to it the resources in financial instruments and liquidity held in special existing accounts owned by the institution and opened in a custodian identified by the institution.
 VAMSA assumes an obligation of means with reference to the management of the resources assigned by the institution.